by Amy Venzke June 05, 2020 19 min read

 Pull the handlebar down and toward you, and push the spoke into the lock.
 The Gazelle stands when folded and can be lifted using the handle built-into the seat plastic.

-The Demi Grow launched in 2018 as the first convertible stroller from Nuna, the stylish Dutch brand known for its strollers and ultra-popular Nuna PIPA line of infant car seats.
+The Demi Grow is the first convertible stroller from Nuna, the stylish Dutch brand known for its strollers and ultra-popular Nuna PIPA line of infant car seats.

 Unlike other convertible strollers in which one seat sits in front of the other, the two seats on the Demi Grow are stacked.
 With the weight of both kids on the rear axle, the stroller becomes easier to maneuver and can accommodate a higher weight capacity of 50 pounds per seat.